What Are the Benefits of “Insulating” Paint?

 Nevertheless, for certain applications, especially in concert with traditional forms of insulation underneath, insulating paint can help reduce energy expenditures and air conditioning bills accordingly.
 For those who want to forge ahead with insulating paint despite the limited benefits, some of the leading brands to look for include Insuladd, Hy-Tech, Therma-Guard and Eagle Coatings’ SuperTherm.

 This article does recommend Super Therm® however it is manufactured by Superior Products International II, Inc., not Eagle Coatings who is the Canadian Distributor.
 We also believe Super Therm® works with bulk insulation to help the total energy efficiency of a building.
 Keep the heat out and reduce heat transfer.
-While Super Therm® is tested to block 96.1% of total solar heat this includes 99.5% of infrared heat.
-As the Department of Energy stated at the top of the page, cool roofs offer a significant amount of benefits including reduced energy into the building, therefore reduced air conditioning costs.
+While Super Therm® is tested to insulate most of the total solar heat this includes.
+As the Florida Energy Office stated at the top of the page, cool roofs offer a significant amount of benefits including reduced energy into the building, therefore reduced air conditioning costs.
 We have written a great article that talks about the shear volume of air conditioners expected by 2050 in the world…it’s alarming so cool roofs can help reduce the CO2 load.

 Adding insulating paint should merely be the icing on the cake of an otherwise well-conceived plan to cut heating and cooling costs.
 Installing a traditional form of insulation would be the first defense.
 A reflective, radiant barrier on the roof structure in the attic also could offer significant help, according to the Florida Solar Energy Center.